fossas/fossa-cli/docs/references/strategies/languages/golang/v3-go-resolver-transition-qa.md

 They are the same.
 In order to get some initial feedback from users on how this new strategy works we initially released it under the --experimental-use-v3-go-resolver flag.
 The package-based Go module analysis is the same as the functionality under this flag except it is now the default.
-When using a version of the CLI >= VERSION where it is now the default you can expect to see a warning if you use this flag.
+When using a version of the CLI >= v3.8.5 where it is now the default you can expect to see a warning if you use this flag.
 Eventually, this flag will be fully removed so we recommend removing it from any scripts where you currently have it active.

 # Does the package-based Go modules strategy handle local path replacements?